DrButthead/OpenView/readme.md

-*An open-source implementation of NASA's 'NASAView'.* The purpose of this program if provide a ported command line version of the decompression in order to allow others to view the historic planetary images.
+*An open-source implementation of NASA's 'NASAView'.* The purpose of this program is provide a ported command line version of the decompression in order to allow others to view the historic planetary images.

 **Dislaimer:** The content in `archive` is for reference only.
 Please refer to